Ivica Barbarić

 Ivan "Ivica" Barbarić (/hr/; born 23 February 1962) is a Bosnian professional football manager and former player.

+Career

 As a player, he spent seven years at Velež Mostar with whom he won the 1985–86 Yugoslav Cup.
 Barbarić ended his playing career in Spain.
 He got capped once for Yugoslavia and participated in the 1988 Summer Olympics in Seoul as a member of the Yugoslavia national team.

 As a manager, Barbarić won the 2005–06 Bosnian Premier League with Široki Brijeg, who he managed on four occasions.